 When someone is taught a topic or skill in a fun way at a young age, the knowledge is more likely to be retained as an adult.

-Launched in November 2019, the cyber game produced by CGI, Spoofy, turns the children playing into cybersecurity heroes who help others solve digital challenges in four different ‘worlds’ that are familiar to them: City, Home, Grannie’s place, and School.
+The cyber game produced by CGI, Spoofy, turns the children playing into cybersecurity heroes who help others solve digital challenges in four different ‘worlds’ that are familiar to them: City, Home, Grannie’s place, and School.

 During the game, children, teachers and parents learn basic security practices such as the importance of protecting privacy, creating strong passwords, updating systems, and navigating social media.